zeditor01/cdc_examples/C008_db2zos.md

 <b>CDCD.CHCCFG65</b> contains the general configuration statements for this instance.
 The defaults are all fine for a basic first setup.

 ![CDC CHCCFG65](images/cdc/chccfg65.PNG)

 <b>CDCD.CHCCMM65</b> contains TCPIP information.
-Idefined the listener port as 6789.
+Idefined the listener port as 6789 in this example.

 ![CDC CHCCMM65](images/cdc/chccmm65.PNG)

 <b>CDCD.CHCDBM65</b> contains Db2 z/OS connection paramaters.
 I identified my Db2 z/OS V12 system by providing SSID.
 I also provided the configuration values for a basic log cache which helps performance when you have multiple subscriptions.

 ![CDC CHCDBM65](images/cdc/chcdbm65.PNG)

 <b>CDCD.CHCLDR65</b> contains data loader configuration statements.
 The defaults are all fine for a basic first setup.

 ![CDC CHCLDR65](images/cdc/chcldr65.PNG)

 <b>CDCD.CHCUCS65</b> contains code page configuration parameters.
 The defaults were fine for my system.

 ![CDC CHCUCS65](images/cdc/chcucs65.PNG)

 After you have got a basic CDC server up and running, you will want to review all the parameter settings in the context of your scenario.